gildas/posh-vault/README.md

 Note
 ----

-Due to limitations in the PasswordVault API, only te Web Credentials are accessible.
+Due to limitations in the PasswordVault API, only the Web Credentials are accessible.

 Usage
 -----